heathermiller/dist-prog-book/chapter/4/dist-langs.md

 GraphX exposes these operations through what it calls a Resilient Distributed Graph (RDG).
 Internally, an RDG is a collection of RDD's that define a vertex split of a graph { // TODO CITE powergraph }.
 Because they are built on top of RDD's, RDG's inherit immutability.
-When a tranformation is performed, a new graph is created.
+When a transformation is performed, a new graph is created.
 In this way, fault tolerance in GraphX can be executed the same way as it is in vanilla Spark; when a fault happens, the series of computations is remembered and re-executed.

 A key feature of GraphX is that it is a DSL library built on top of a GPL library.